Repatriation Advisory Panel

 Derek Lardelli is of Ngāti Porou, Rongowhakaata, Ngāti Konohi (Ngāi Te Riwai), and Ngāti Kaipoho (Ngāi Te Aweawe) descent.

-Derek is involved in numerous community, iwi (tribal), national and international events and is currently:
+Derek is involved in numerous community, iwiiwi tribal, national, and international events and is currently:

-a lecturer at Toihoukura (School of Māori Art), Tairawhiti Polytechnic
+- a lecturer at Toihoukura (School of Māori Visual Arts), Tairawhiti Polytechnic

 Aroha Te Pareake Mead is of Ngāti Porou, Ngāti Awa, Tūhoe, Tūhourangi, and Ngāti Tūwharetoa descent.
-She is the Programme Director of Māori Business, School of Management, Victoria University of Wellington.
+She is the Programme Director of Māori Business at the School of Management, Victoria University of Wellington.
 Aroha teaches undergraduate and postgraduate courses in Treaty claims and settlements, Māori resource management, and Māori and indigenous cultural and intellectual property issues.

-While serving as Policy Manager for Te Puni Kōkiri’s Cultural Heritage and Indigenous Issues Unit, Aroha developed the Crown policy on repatriation, which led to the establishment of Karanga Aotearoa.
+While serving as Policy Manager for Te Puni Kōkiri’s Cultural Heritage and Indigenous Issues Unit, Aroha developed the Crown policy on repatriation, which led to the establishment of the Karanga Aotearoa Repatriation Programme.